BenjiLee/edx-platform/docs/en_us/course_authors/source/developing_course/course_subsections.rst

 ===========================

 A subsection can contain a unit that is hidden from students and available to staff only.
-That unit is not visible to students, regardless of the release date of the subsection.
+That unit is not visible to students, even if the subsection has been released.

-The following example shows how an subsection that contains a unit that is hidden from students is displayed in the outline, with a black bar:
+The following example shows how an subsection that contains a unit that is hidden from students is displayed in the outline, summarized with a black bar:

 .. image:: ../Images/section-hidden-unit.png
  :alt: A section with a hidden unit